 The design was invented in 1893 by the German mathematician Emil Von Hoegh.
-Later lens calculations were purchased by Goerz firm, and Emil Von Hoegh was asked to job a leading specialist.
+Later, lens calculations were purchased by Goerz firm, and Emil Von Hoegh was asked to job a leading specialist.
 Such design is not accidental.
-Photos of that time wanted to have a versatile lens for portraits, as well as for landscape photography.
+Photos of that time wanted to have a versatile lens for portraits and landscape photography.
 Dagor actually one of the first anastigmatic, commercially available.

-The first lens-anastigmatic is Protar, designed by Carl Zeiss, but it did not get such a success as Dagor.
-For lenses that time Dagor well-corrected coma, distortion, a chromatic and spherical aberration.
+The first lens-anastigmatic is Protar, designed by Carl Zeiss, but it did not succeed as Dagor.
+For lenses that time, Dagor well-corrected coma, distortion, achromatic and spherical aberration.
 These lenses are available with different focal lengths (from 75 to 1200mm) and aperture (f4-f11).
-The first batches of Dagor were so in demand that production capacity of the company is not enough.
+The first batches of Dagor were so in demand that the company's production capacity is not enough.

 C. P. Goerz Berlin Dopp-Anastigmat Serie III DAGOR 150 mm f/ 6.8 with glued extension ring M42, for mount on a DSLR camera

 Dagor design has been implemented in many lenses.
-Many lens manufacturers copied this design, with minor modifications, to get around the patent.
-Even now, this design is implemented in the format camera lenses from Schneider and Rodenstock.
+Many lens manufacturers copied this design with minor modifications to get around the patent.
+Even now, this design is implemented in the format of camera lenses from Schneider and Rodenstock.

 I pick up Dagor lens f/ 6,8 focus length 150mm.
-The serial number is 291,040, it was released between 1908 and 1914.
-The lens has the iris diaphragm, 13 aperture blades.
+The serial number is 291,040; it was released between 1908 and 1914.
+The lens has an iris diaphragm, 13 aperture blades.
 Closes smoothly.
 It was interesting to get a picture on a digital camera.

-For mount it on DSLR camera I glued to the barrel extension ring M42, adding another large and small ring.
-And all this construction bolted to the helicoid through the step down ring M42-M39 and M42-Nikon adaptor.
-Also, read How to Mount Large Format Lenses on DSLR Camera
+I glued it to the barrel extension ring M42 to mount it on the DSLR camera, adding another large and small ring.
+And all this construction bolted to the helicoid through the step-down ring M42-M39 and M42-Nikon adaptor.
+Also, read How to Mount Large Format Lenses on DSLR Camera.

 C. P. Goerz Berlin Dopp-Anastigmat Serie III DAGOR 150 mm f/ 6.8 Example Photos

-All photos were taken on Nikon D3100 at wide open aperture (f/ 6,8).
+I took all photos on Nikon D3100 at a wide-open aperture (f/ 6,8).
 RAW export.
 Contrast correction places quite a bit, and sometimes significantly.

 Bokeh an interesting, pleasant at close focusing.